allegro/allegro.tech/_posts/2017-03-20-hitting-the-wall.md

 so it might save you.

 Another issue with Zookeeper, like with any other high consistency storage, is the network delay between nodes.
-You really want to put them close and to create a backup cluster in another zone/region to switch quickly in case of an outage.
+You really want to put them close to each other and to create a backup cluster in another zone/region to switch quickly in case of an outage.
 Having cross-DC Zookeeper clusters causes long write times and often [leader reelection](https://en.wikipedia.org/wiki/Leader_election).